Skip to main content

 • TypeScript only

-• Android and iOS native builds
+• native Android and iOS builds

-• published package consumption
+• published package consumption through @hypertill/db

-What to read first
+What to read first in the demo repo

 • App.tsx for DatabaseProvider